Scroll to content

 In Design Technology, we will become engineers.
 This project teaches children about remarkable engineers and significant bridges, learning to identify features, such as beams, arches and trusses.
 They complete a bridge-building engineering challenge to create a bridge prototype.

-We will celebrate the topic with an exciting trip to the Natural History Museum in Tring (Thursday 1st February) which will consist of a guided tour and learning all about adaptation.
+We will celebrate the topic with an exciting trip to the Natural History Museum in Tring (Wednesday 8th January 2025) which will consist of a guided tour and learning all about adaptation.

 Overview of the ‘Frozen Kingdom’ project: